QingfangLiu/bhutan_climate_modeling/README.md

 ├─ deploy/                       # Docker/K8s/Prefect/Terraform configs for running in dev/prod
-├─ docs/                         # Project documentation, diagrams, and notes ├─ data/                         # All datasets organized by WHAT they are (each has raw/processed/README) │  ├─ basin_discharge/           # Basin discharge data (local government) │  │  ├─ raw/
+├─ docs/                         # Project documentation, diagrams, and notes ├─ data/                         # All datasets organized by WHAT they are (each has raw/processed/README) │  ├─ basin_discharge/           # Basin discharge data (from local government) │  │  └─ README.md
-│  │  ├─ processed/
-│  │  └─ README.md
 │  ├─ boundaries/                # All boundary layers
 │  │  ├─ basins/